trust-net/dag-documentation/README.md

 * In any transaction, sum of "outgoing" values must be equal to sum of "incoming" values (preservation of total value)
 * A transaction that has an "outgoing" operation against a resource can only be submitted by the resource owner
 * A transaction that has an "incoming" operation against a resource can be submit by anyone
-* A resource's scope would be limited to an individual shard (i.e. all instances of an application), so that a faulty implementation of an application can not access and violate resources beloging to other shards
+* A resource's scope would be limited to an individual shard (i.e. all instances of an application), so that a faulty implementation of an application can not access and violate resources belonging to other shards
 * Application implementation will be responsible for "access control", i.e., making sure that an outbound value transfer (or any update in general) is only performed by eligible resource owner
 * DLT stack will provide interface for accessing resources in the application's scope, however stack does not have any visibility into actual content/value of those resources
 * DLT implies time consensus -- i.e., value of resources can change over time -- however, probability of them changing decreases significantly over time